Visiting the Taj Mahal and Rajasthan Independently

 I have ride-shared with other female travellers in India a few times, judging the situation at the time and deciding that it felt safe to do so.

-TRAIN (best option)
+Train (best option)

 A cheaper and only slightly more complicated option is the train - you can take a taxi from the airport to New Delhi Railway Station (NDLS) for 600rs.
 From here, you can take a 4-hour train to Agra Cantt (AGC), departing several times a day.
-BUY THE TICKET AT THE STATION.

 Depending on class this ticket price is 50rs upwards.
 I always go for 2AC when possible, but for more details on train classes and a step-by-step guide to buying a train ticket in India, check out my guide: Train Travel in India for Tourists ( + Train Classes).